This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Stress is a feeling of tension or strain related to the events and pressures of everyday life.
-Too much stress can interfere with your relationships and daily activities.
-Learning to cope and control your stress will help you function in a healthy way.
+Learn to cope and control your stress to help you function in a healthy way.

 Contact your healthcare provider if: